Best level 2 EV charger for home: Why They’re Worth the Investment and What You Need to Know

 Don’t Forget to Search for Incentives!

-When upgrading to a Level 2 charger, you might be concerned about the costs of the purchase, installation, and usage.
+When upgrading to a Level 2 EV charger for home, you might be concerned about the costs of the purchase, installation, and usage.
 However, don’t forget to check with your state for local incentives.
 Many incentives include funding for EV charging station installation and discounted power rates for charging during off-peak hours.

 Sign Up and Join the Charge!